Bicycling & Mountain Biking

 If you spend enough time hiking or picnicking in the North Georgia mountains, odds are it's only a matter of time before your next bear encounter.
-Fortunately, the black bear tends to be friendly and will not attack humans unless provoked.

 Of course, the best way to avoid run-ins with Georgia's largest mammal is taking measures to prevent a bear encounter.